 EDUCATION

 I graduated from the high school Budějovická in Prague, Czech Republic, in 1977.
-Next I went to Faculty of Mathematics and Physics at the Charles University in Prague, finishing my Master of Science degree in Meteorology in May of 1983 there.
-The CSc. degree (a Czech equivalent to Ph.D. degree) in physics I received in January of 1994, also at the Faculty of Mathematics and Physics.
-Both, Master's and CSc's thesis works were aimed at satellite data interpretation in meteorology.
+Next I went to the Faculty of Mathematics and Physics at the Charles University in Prague, finishing my Master of Science degree in Meteorology in May of 1983 there.
+The CSc. degree (equivalent to PhD) in physics I received in January of 1994, also at the Faculty of Mathematics and Physics.
+Both, master's and CSc's thesis works were aimed at satellite data interpretation in meteorology.

 EMPLOYMENT